Verreaux's eagle-owl: Voice

 The call of the Verreaux's eagle-owl is the deepest of any extant owl species and one of the deepest bird calls in the world, averaging slightly deeper than the calls of the Blakiston's and brown fish owls (Ketupu zeylonensis).
 The calls of Eurasian eagle-owls are less deep but are possibly louder and farther carrying.
 The male's song is an exceptionally deep gwok, gwok, gwonk-gwokwokwok gwokwokwok gwonk.
 The depth and quality of the song makes confusion by sound more likely with a leopard (Panthera pardus) than any other bird.
 The song is sometimes considered unmistakable.
 According to a study in Kenya, the voice is considered the second deepest bird call after the southern ground hornbill (Bucorvus leadbeateri), though that species has a fairly croaking call reminiscent of a large frog and in recordings appears to have a less sonorous call.
 Apparently, the song can carry up to 5 km away on quiet nights.
 The female's call is similar but higher pitched, as in all owls to some extent because the larger female tends to have a smaller syrinx.
 Like most Bubo owls, breeding pairs not infrequently call together but they are not as well-synchronized as the pair duets of spotted eagle-owls (Bubo africanus), which are often found in nearby ranges.
 The alarm calls of both sexes are often a sonorous whok or hook but variable grunting notes and raspy screams also seem to indicate alarm.
-Both the female and the young engage in high, piercing calls when begging for food at the nest (at which time the male does the food capture).
+Both the female and the young engage in high, piercing calls when begging for food at the nest, at which time the male does the food capture.
 One other vocalization recorded has included a raspy, drawn-out shrooooo-ooo-eh apparently uttered as a distraction display mainly by the male near the nest.
-While sound is important to some degree for inner-species relations and hunting behaviour to all owl species, the Verreaux's eagle-owl appears to have relatively small and uncomplicated ear openings compared to several smaller types of owl.
+While sound is important to some degree for inner-species relations and hunting behavior to all owl species, the Verreaux's eagle-owl appears to have relatively small and uncomplicated ear openings compared to several smaller types of owl.
 This indicates that the auditory senses are relatively unimportant in this species compared to vision.